 Yoder's Guest House

 Day 1: Start your day at Pittsburgh’s Bicycle Heaven, the world’s largest bicycle museum!
-Then ride Pittsburgh’s incredible bike paths from the iconic fountain in Point State Park.
-Soon you’ll reach the official start of the GAP trail at the Homestead Pumphouse, which you’ll follow to West Newton, where we’ll spend the evening.
+From there you will ride across the Allegheny River – one of the 3 rivers coming together at Point State Park.
+Here the Allegheny meets the Monongahela and Ohio.
+Then ride Pittsburgh’s incredible bike paths to the official start of the GAP trail at the Homestead Pumphouse, we will ride the Great Allegheny Passage pass former steel mill sites before arriving in West Newton, where we will stay for the evening.

-Day 3: Today, we’ll give our biking muscles a rest and discover a couple of Laurel Highlands gems and PA’s largest state park.
+Day 3: Today, we’ll give our biking muscles a rest to discover a couple of Laurel Highlands gems and PA’s largest state park.
 We’ll begin with breakfast together at the Summit Inn, and then we will shuttle for about 25 minutes to Frank Lloyd Wright’s Fallingwater, a UNESCO World Heritage Site.
-Then you have the option of exploring Ohiopyle State Park on the river or on foot!
-Return to the Summit Inn again tonight to enjoy the view and a good meal.
+Enjoy your tour led by a professional guide through the architectural masterpiece that cantilevers over a waterfall on Bear Run.
+After lunch, you have the option of exploring Ohiopyle State Park on the river or on foot!
+Return to the Summit Inn again tonight to enjoy the sweeping view of the Laurel Ridge and a good meal.

 The historic Great Allegheny Passage isn’t just a path through the woods.
 The 10-foot-wide multipurpose trail is built on railroad corridors constructed to heavy-duty standards of gentle grades, sweeping curves and major bridges and tunnels that take you through the mountains, not over them.